 3. Making it look awesome! (as long as you want!)

 1. How to Make a Blog – Domain Name and Hosting

 This is the fun part – choose what name you’d like for your photography site!
 Most people use their own name plus ‘photography’, or you can be original and come up with something more memorable.

-Where possible, I recommend using a .com domain as it suggests that you’re international rather than country specific.
+Where possible, I recommend using a .com domain for your photography website as it suggests that you’re international rather than country specific.

 Don’t bother purchasing it just yet though, as you’ll be able to get it for free when you set up your Hosting.’Hosting’ is basically your own private space on the Internet where your website will live.
-There are hundreds of Hosting options, and one day if you start getting millions of hits (fingers crossed) you may even need to change, but for the time being just go with Bluehost.
+There are hundreds of Hosting options, and one day if you start getting millions of hits (fingers crossed) you may even need to change to a larger host, but for the time being just go with Bluehost.

 Trust me, I’ve researched how to make a blog and tried many hosting providers over 10 years+ of work online, but time and time again I keep recommending Bluehost, especially for first time users of WordPress.